trisapeace/pathways-frontend/README.md

      yarn install

-To create a development build, you must include runtime configuration:

-    cp config/example.js config/development.js
-    open config/development.js

 Development
 -----

+To create a development build, you must add a configuration file that says how to access the API:

+    cp config/env.example.js config/development.js
+    open config/development.js

-To launch a test server, use the provided "start" script:
+Then, use the provided "start" script to launch a server with the frontend application:

     yarn run start

 This script uses [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html).
 As long as it is running, you can access the application at <http://localhost:8080>.
 It will rebuild automatically as you work.

 The application's code is located in the "src" directory.
-Please maintain consistent formatting, and use the [editorconfig](http://editorconfig.org/) file at the root of the repository.
+Please maintain consistent formatting, and make sure your editor uses settings from the [editorconfig](http://editorconfig.org/) file at the root of the repository.

-Deployment
+Release
 -----

-To create a production build, use the provided "release" script:
+To create a production build, add another configuration file that says how to access the production version of the API:

+    cp config/env.example.js config/production.js
+    open config/production.js

+Then, use the provided "release" script:

     yarn run release